anumkhanit/active-direct/README.md

 - Open PowerShell_ise as an administrator.

-- Copy and run the script from this link: Script Link.
+- Copy and run the script from this [link](https://github.com/anumkhanit/AD_Users/blob/main/Generate-Names-Create-Users.ps1).

 - Observe the accounts being created in the appropriate OU.